 July 8, 2013.
-On today’s date a year ago, a new record was set for the youngest moon ever photographed (see photos on this page).
+On today’s date in 2013, a new record was set for the youngest moon ever photographed (see photos on this page).
 Thierry Legault – shooting from in Elancourt, France (a suburb of Paris) – captured the July 2013 moon at the precise instant it was new, or most nearly between the Earth and sun for this lunar orbit.
 Legault’s image (below) shows the thinnest of lunar crescents, in full daylight (naturally, since a new moon is always near the sun in the sky), at 0714 UTC on July 8, 2013.
 Legault said on his website:

 It is the youngest possible crescent, the age of the moon at this instant being exactly zero.
 Celestial north is up in the image, as well as the sun.
 The irregularities and discontinuities are caused by the relief at the edge of the lunar disk (mountains, craters).